joelberkeley/spidr/README.md

 #### Execute on hardware accelerators

-spidr programs can be run on any accelerator for which there's a PJRT plugin.
+You can run spidr programs on any hardware for which there's a PJRT plugin.
 CPU and CUDA plugins are available out of the box.
-You can also create and use your own custom plugins with minimal code, see [the guide](pjrt-plugins/README.md) for instructions.
-Plugins exist for ROCM GPUs, embedded and mobile devices, machine learning accelerators, and more.
+You can also create your own plugins with minimal code, see [the guide](pjrt-plugins/README.md) for instructions.
+The tooling required to build a plugin exist for ROCm-enabled GPUs, specialised machine learning accelerators, and more.

 #### Optimize graph compilation

-Just as for accelerators, spidr programs can be compiled by any compiler for which there's a PJRT plugin.
-This can provide significant performance benefits.
-For example, the out of the box plugins use the XLA compiler, which implements [CSE and operator fusion](https://openxla.org/xla/architecture).
+Each PJRT plugin contains a graph compiler, and there are multiple such compilers to choose from.
+The plugins we provide out of the box use the XLA compiler, which offers substantial performance benefits through e.g. [CSE and operator fusion](https://openxla.org/xla/architecture).

 #### Graph generation